acuitas-health/ahUtils/README.md

   internally of `import_data()` but can be used separately as well.
 Uses config.yml and .Renviron for all parts of the connection.
 - `read_description()`: Reads a R DESCRIPTION file and extracts dependencies.
+- `report_config`: Returns a tibble of report configurations for inclusion in reports.
 - `send_email()`: Sends emails to people in the recipients list.
 - `set_config_value()`: Sets the value of any parameter in a config.yml file.
 - `validate_config()`: Validates an Acuitas config.yml.
 Tries to prevent errors